 - Demonstrate interest in a career in marine science

-- Be able to swim and be comfortable in and around open water and boats
+- Be comfortable in and around open water and boats

 - Be detail-oriented